aervinp/py-neocalssical-growth-model/py_neoclassical_growth.md

 Calibrating the Neoclassical Growth Model to Paraguay
 ================
-Paul
+Paul Ervin
 2017-08-07

 Introduction
 ------------

 The purpose of this document is to show how to calibrate the neoclassical growth model.
 The example shown here is for Paraguay, but the same method could be applied to any country where data is available.
 I begin by introducing the model.
-Then, I perform the calibration, forecast GDP to the year 2025, and perform some counterfactuals.
+Then, I perform the calibration, forecast GDP to the year 2025, and explore a counterfactual investment shock.

 The Neoclassical Growth Model
 -----------------------------